Omega2-web/javascript-style-guide/Readme.md

 It is inspired by what is popular within the community, and flavored with some personal opinions.

-There is a .jshintrc and .ESLintrc which enforces these rules as closely as possible.
-You can use that and adjust it.

 This guide was originally created by [Felix Geisendörfer](http://felixge.de/) and contributed to by the Symphono team, and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 It has been modified to suit the preferences of the CRUX Informatics development team.

+There is the original .jshintrc and .ESLintrc which enforces these rules as closely as possible.
+You can use that and adjust it.
+We also have created an .eslintrcMaximum and a .eslintMinimum which include some additional rules. eslintrcMinimum is intended for checking the bare minimum and omit stylistic things, and eslintrcMaximum has absolutely everything.
+Both .eslintrcMinimum and .eslintMaximum depend on an additional dependency called eslint-plugin-require-path-exists which must be npm installed before use into your package.json.
+This checks paths to ensure the items you are require("somepackage"), actually exist.

 In the interest of ensuring a quality codebase most of these styles will be built into a linter that can catch anything that is missed by the human eye, but inevitably some of these things either cannot be checked easily by a linter, or will not be included for purposes of reducing strictness, and it is up to the developer to follow the guidelines.